ros-infrastructure/rosdep/doc/man/rosdep.rst

 **-a, --all**

   Select all ROS packages.
-Only valid for commands that take <packages> as arguments.
+Only valid for commands that take <stacks-and-packages> as arguments.

 **-h, --help**